Lost in translation: How language quietly shapes where we travel

 When travelers plan a trip, familiar factors usually guide their decisions.
 Safety, cost, climate and attractions dominate the conversation.
 Yet communication quietly shapes those decisions as well.

-According to Zurich Insurance Group (Zurich), roughly one in three travelers say language and ease of communication influence where they choose to travel.
-The pattern appears across all markets surveyed but is most pronounced in Canada, Mexico, Singapore, the UK and the U.S. Language doesn’t rank alongside safety or cost, but its consistent presence suggests it shapes choices more than many people openly acknowledge.
+Roughly one in three travelers say language and ease of communication influence where they choose to travel for leisure.
+The pattern appears across all eight markets surveyed but is most pronounced in in the UK, followed by Singapore, Mexico, and Brazil.

-At first glance, these numbers may seem surprising.
-Translation apps are widely available, English is commonly used in airports and hotels, and many destinations offer multilingual services.
-Yet travel rarely unfolds exactly as planned.
 Beyond booking flights and accommodation, travelers must navigate unfamiliar systems – reading transit maps, asking for directions or explaining a problem.
 When communication breaks down, even routine tasks can become stressful.

 Bridging the language gap